AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/configure-role-csv-files.md

 ---
 jcr-language: en_us
 title: Manage custom roles via CSV files
+description: The Integration admin can add number of custom roles to his/her account in bulk via CSV as well as can assign the same to various users.
+This approach automates the process of creation of custom roles.
 contentowner: saghosh
 ---

-# Manage custom roles via CSV files {#manage-custom-roles-via-csv-files}
+# Manage custom roles via CSV files

 The Integration admin can add number of custom roles to his/her account in bulk via CSV as well as can assign the same to various users.
 This approach automates the process of creation of custom roles.